aptos-labs/aptos-core/developer-docs-site/docs/basics/basics-merkle-proof.md

 slug: "basics-merkle-proof"
 ---

-A proof is a way to verify the truth of data in the Aptos Blockchain.
+The Aptos Blockchain uses proofs as a way to verify the authenticity and correctness of blockchain data.

 All data in the Aptos Blockchain is stored in a single-version distributed database.
-A validator node's [storage component](basics-validator-nodes.md#storage) is used to persist agreed upon blocks of transactions and their execution results.
-The blockchain is represented as an ever-growing [Merkle tree](/reference/glossary#merkle-trees).
-A “leaf” is appended to the tree for each transaction executed on the blockchain.
+Each validator and FullNode's [storage](basics-validator-nodes.md#storage) is responsible for persisting agreed upon blocks of transactions and their execution results to the database.
+The blockchain is represented as an ever-growing [Merkle tree](/reference/glossary#merkle-trees), where each leaf appended to the tree represents a single transaction executed by the blockchain.

-Every operation stored on the blockchain can be verified cryptographically.
-The resultant proof also proves that the validator nodes all agreed on the state at that time.
-For example, if the client queried the latest _n_ transactions from an account, the proof verifies that no transactions are added, omitted, or modified from the query response.

-In a blockchain, the client does not need to trust the entity from which it is receiving data.
-A client could query for the state of an account, ask whether a specific transaction was processed, and so on.
-As with other Merkle trees, the ledger history can provide an $O(\log n)$-sized proof of a specific transaction object, where _n_ is the total number of transactions processed.
+All operations executed by the blockchain and all account states can be verified cryptographically.
+These cryptographic proofs ensure that the validator nodes agree on the states.
+By supporting proofs, the client does not need to trust the entity from which it is receiving data.
+For example, if a client fetches the last _n_ transactions from an account, a proof can attest that no transactions were added, omitted or modified in the response.
+The client could also query for the state of an account, ask whether a specific transaction was processed, and so on.